Noble-247/Noble-247/README.md

 # Hi there, I'm Emmanuel Ekpobimi 👋

-> Frontend Developer & IT Training Specialist crafting engaging web experiences and empowering others through technology education.
+> Frontend Developer (React.js / Next.js) | Building Fast, Scalable Web Apps for Businesses | IT Trainer Helping Teams Upskill in Modern Tech.

 ## 🚀 Quick Overview

 - 🔭 Frontend Developer with expertise in React.js and Next.js
-- 👨‍🏫 Senior IT Trainer with 10+ years of experience
+- 👨‍🏫 IT Trainer (Technical Instructor) with 7+ years of experience
-- 🌱 Currently working on freelance web development projects
 - 💡 Passionate about creating intuitive user interfaces and sharing knowledge

 ## 💻 Tech Stack